kamil-mech/pixabay-frontend/tracker.md

 [ ] Draw architectural diagram
 [ ] Flag bugs found in production
-    [ ] Flag to PXB that the burger menu icon and the search icon are cropped at the edges [ ] Notify PBX that their sprite map (sprites.svg?2) is pulled like 100 times on https://pixabay.com/images/search/?order=ec
+    [ ] Flag to PXB that the burger menu icon and the search icon are cropped at the edges [ ] Notify PXB that their sprite map (sprites.svg?2) is pulled like 100 times on https://pixabay.com/images/search/?order=ec

 # Appendix (observations, things I learned and reading TODOs)
 - Be careful of accidentally nesting routers, causes hard to find bugs